-For children who are experiencing emotional difficulties it may be that they can work with our learning mentors Mrs Hann or Mrs Mercer or access Draw and Talk with Mrs Kurth or Miss Andrew.
+For children who are experiencing emotional difficulties it may be that they can work with our learning mentors Mrs Hann or Mrs Mercer or access Draw and Talk with Mrs Kurth.
 The school nurse is also available to work with you and your child on emotional and health difficulties that your child may be experiencing.
-You can contact her yourself or speak to Mrs Nancarrow/Miss Nile about your concerns and they can make a referral for you if necessary.
+You can contact her yourself or speak to Miss Nile or Mrs Nancarrow about your concerns and they can make a referral for you if necessary.
 The Early Help Hub is another useful port of call if you require support at home.
 See section 11 for contact details.